arashnm80/arashnm80.github.io/handbook.md

 ### Superpowers
 Some are innate and some can be practiced and learned.
 #### Art of living in the hell
+- Mind clarity: organized room, phone, chats, lists
 - Art of racing in the rain
 - being the same person in the best or worst possible situation
+- > "The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits." ― Sigmund Freud
 #### Art of paradox thinking (never compare & always compare)
 - being able to think in place of my total opposite
 #### Art of parallelism or async life